kubernetes/autoscaler/cluster-autoscaler/cloudprovider/aws/README.md

 discover](#auto-discovery-setup) EC2 AutoScalingGroups, the
 `autoscaling:DescribeTags` permission is also required.

-To attach the IAM role with the policy to the pod see

 **NOTE**: You can restrict the target resources for the autoscaling actions by specifying autoscaling group ARNS.
 More information can be found [here](https://docs.aws.amazon.com/autoscaling/latest/userguide/control-access-using-iam.html#policy-auto-scaling-resources).